-- 1. To clarify what access arrangements and reasonable adjustments are - 2.
-To explain how the assessment process is administered - 3.
-To establish how evidence of a medical need will be recorded - 4.
-To establish how evidence of a learning difficulty will be recorded - 5.
-To clarify our position on accepting privately commissioned psychological reports - 6.
-To explain how evidence of a pupil's normal way of working will be gathered - 7.
-To set out how and when access arrangements will be processed - 8.
-To clarify centre-delegated access arrangements - 9.
-To explain the appropriate use of word processors - 10.
-To explain alternative rooming arrangements
+- 1. To clarify what access arrangements and reasonable adjustments are; - 2.
+To explain how the assessment process is administered; - 3.
+To establish how evidence of complex needs will be recorded; - 4.
+To establish how evidence of a learning difficulty will be recorded; - 5.
+To clarify our position on accepting privately commissioned psychological reports; - 6.
+To explain how evidence of a pupil's normal way of working will be gathered; - 7.
+To set out how and when access arrangements will be processed; - 8.
+To clarify centre-delegated access arrangements; - 9.
+To explain the appropriate use of word processors.